-The workability of the 'Distribution Network Model' also needs to be further tested keeping in mind the current market conditions and the same needs to be further examined with facts and figures i.e. between the proposed model (wherein the pricing which the broadcaster(s) are likely to notify and the basis of price at which DPOs would be compensated by way of rentals for the bandwidth needs to be determined) vis-à-vis (the current prevailing price and also keeping in mind the B-2-B (Business to Business) Model i.e. recovery from LCOs with respect to the MSOs.
+The workability of the 'Distribution Network Model' also needs to be further tested keeping in mind the current market conditions and the same needs to be further examined with facts and figures i.e. between the proposed model (wherein the pricing which the broadcaster(s) are likely to notify and the basis of price at which DPOs would be compensated by way of "basic subscription" for the bandwidth needs to be determined) vis-à-vis (the current prevailing price and also keeping in mind the B-2-B (Business to Business) Model i.e. recovery from LCOs with respect to the MSOs.

-The success of the model is also to be seen from the perspective that the investments required by the DPOs are independent of the Broadcaster's requirements/demands.
+The success of the model is also to be seen from the perspective that the investments required by the MSOs are independent of the Broadcaster's requirements/demands.
 Huge amount of additional investment is still needed in distribution networks to expand reach and upgrade capabilities.
 The MSOs should also have sources of revenue independent of revenue share from pay channels subscription, to ensure reasonable rate of return on investment in the existing distribution networks and to ramp up further investment.
-This independent source of revenue could be in the form of monthly rental from subscribers depending upon the quantum of bandwidth used.
+This independent source of revenue could be in the form of monthly "basic subscription" from subscribers depending upon the quantum of bandwidth used and the revenue generated from the pay channels should be termed as the "additional subscription" which would be paid by the consumer and would be disbursed as per the revenue share described below.

-In the said Model what needs to be ensured and fixed is the revenue share between MSO and LCO, the rate should be at least Rs.
-150/- for the Basic Services.
+In the said Model what needs to be ensured and fixed is the revenue share between MSO and LCO (which should be in the form of additional subscription of a minimum of Rs.
+150/- for the Basic Services in a ratio of 70:30 (where 70 is for MSOs and 30 is for LCOs).
 The Revenue Share so fixed between MSO and LCO should be mandatory and not an indicative revenue share or by way of any fall back options as is the situation prevailing today.
-The revenue from the pay channels should be distributed in ratio of 40:30:30 (Broadcaster:MSO:LCO).
+The revenue in the form of additional subscription from the pay channels should be distributed in ratio of 40:30:30 (Broadcaster:MSO:LCO).

-In addition to the above, the Broadcaster should necessarily provide all its pay channels on à la carte with rates of each channel prescribed directly to the consumer.
+Moreover, the Broadcaster should necessarily provide all its pay channels on à la carte with rates of each channel prescribed directly to the consumer.
 There should be no option of bundling or packaging allowed to the Broadcaster either for Pay channels or a combination of Pay and Free to Air.